Riofuad/Anime-List-Jetpack-Compose-App/README.md

 - State in Compose
 - Lazy Layout in Compose
 - Navigation in Compose
+- Include Testing in Compose (Semantic & Tag on UI Testing)

 This application uses Kotlin as a programing language and Android Studio version Electric Eel as a tool for developing the app.